aws-samples/satellite-comms-analytics-aws/README.md

 timestamp and air-pressure and then append day-of-week and hour-of-day to determine if there are any cyclical trends the model can identify.

+Results are also posted to Amazon S3, under the rts/ folder.

+To improve the quality of the model there are several additional datasets which could be injected as RTS such as: -
+* more accurate weather forecast data using eg [Accuweather APIs](https://developer.accuweather.com/)
+* lost-lock activity e.g. if the communications link was broken at specific times in particular beams
+* Carrier-to-Noise ratio (C/N), a measure of the received carrier strength relative to noise.

+### Satellite Capacity Forecast notebook workflow

+The entire set of operations can be done in the console, however a [Jupyter notebook](forecast-notebook/satcom-forecast-notebook.ipynb) is provided to automate the sequence of events.